-Cox Business School faculty generally accepts scholarly papers formatted to APA or MLA styles.
-Cite information resources and create reference or works cited lists.
+Cox Business School faculty generally accepts scholarly papers formatted in APA style.
+Cite information resources and create a reference list.

 WHAT IS A CITATION?